borntohonk/Switch-Ghidra-Guides/README.md

 TODO:
-extract every section of input nca (currently only do first/section_0) (ctr offset = 0x0 of section, section_0 0x0 == 0xC00) (prepared, but static output of section_00 currently) extract all items of romfs (not needed with current solution) extract all items of pfs0 (not needed with current solution)
+* extract every section of input nca (completed, but currently static assigned to section 0 of desired input ncas)
+* extract all items of romfs (COMPLETED)
+* extract all items of pfs0 (not needed with current solution)

 * Credits: